 What research is being done on postpartum depression?

 The current research on postpartum depression includes an increased focus on this condition in men, as well as potential natural remedies based on surges in certain brain chemicals associated with the postpartum period.

 American Psychiatric Association.
-Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision 2000; Washington, D.C.
+Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision 2013; Washington, D.C.

 Baker FM, Bell CC.
 Issues in the psychiatric treatment of African Americans.
 Psychiatric Services 1999 March; 50: 362-368.

 Beck CT, Gable RK.
 Further validation of the postpartum depression screening scale.
 Nursing Research 2001; 50(3): 155-164.

 Cormin EJ, Kohen R, Jarrett M, Stafford B. The heritability of postpartum depression.
 Biological Research for Nursing 2010 July; 12: 173-183.

 Dennis CL.
 Psychosocial and psychological interventions for prevention of postnatal depression: systematic review.
 British Journal of Medicine 2005 July; 331(7507): 15.

 Fitelson, E., S. Kim, A.S.
 Baker, and K. Leight.
 "Treatment of postpartum depression: clinical, psychological and pharmacological options."
 International Journal of Women's Health 3 (2011): 1-14.